charithrd/Impact-Evaluation/README.md

  - The reporting page below lets stakeholders see the number of containers due weekly and their respective retail sales value (RSV £).
  - Distinct vessels count by arrival port is presented as a stacked bar chart to easily distinguish the port congestion and avoid unnecessary detention and demurrage costs.
  - Furthermore, the number of containers due each weekday is listed in a table allowing smooth warehouse workload planning.

+ - Matrix data tables are used to illustrate the list view of container arrivals.
+ - This visual is used per the stakeholder request allowing them to easily extract data into Excel files and share it with the wider business.

+> ## Chapter 7 Project Reflection

+* In line with Driscoll (2007), the ‘What’ model project work is reflected below.

+#### What:

+ - This project entails an automated business solution to calculate stock in transit allowing proactive warehouse resource planning and minimising detention and demurrage costs.

+#### So What:
+ - The precursor of this project was exercised using Excel spreadsheets with manual user intervention, which was prone to human error and report scalability issues with rapid business growth.
+ - An automated Extract, Transformation and Load (ETL) workflow was deployed with Azure Databricks and Power BI platforms.

+ - Drawbacks identified from the previous process such as report scalability and accuracy issues were eliminated.
+ - This has granted reliability to decision-making and saved approximately 156 hours per annum, assuming reports are only produced once a week.
+The model can be scheduled for more frequent runs generating further business savings.

+#### Now What:
+ - The technical nature of this ETL workflow requires a dedicated data engineer for future developments.
+ - This model can be further developed by incorporating a Time series machine learning algorithm to predict future weeks' volume extending the forward forecasting capability.

+> ## Bibliography

+Arrigo, E., 2020.
+Global sourcing in fast fashion retailers: Sourcing locations and sustainability considerations.
+Sustainability, 12(2), p.1.

+BPP School of Technology.
+(2024) ‘Topic 8 Data Engineering Tools’ [Recorded lecture], Module 4: Data Engineering.
+BPP University London 4 April.
+Available at: https://learn.bpp.com/mod/scorm/player.php?a=13188&currentorg=articulate_rise&scoid=23976&newattempt=on  (Accessed: 13 June 2024)

+Chakraborty, M.S., Bondyopadhyay, A. and Ghosh, T.K., 2021.
+Towards more efficient 3NF determination using reduced functional dependency sets.
+Advances and Applications in Mathematical Sciences, 11(1), Available through: https://www.mililink.com/upload/article/297473750aams_vol_2011_september_2021_a50_p2937-2945_m._s._chakraborty,_a._bondyopadhyay_and_t._k._ghosh.pdf [Accessed 15 June 2024].

+Dayaratne, C. (2024).
+‘Workflow created using Azure Databricks’.
+Module 5: Data Science Professional Practice.
+BPP University.
+Unpublished essay.

+Dayaratne, C. (2024).
+‘ETL Pipeline designed using draw.io’.
+Module 5: Data Science Professional Practice.
+BPP University.
+Unpublished essay.

+Driscoll, J. (2007).
+Practising clinical supervision: a reflective approach for healthcare professionals.
+2nd ed.
+Edinburgh: Baillière Tindall Elsevie.

+KPMG, 2023.
+The supply chain trends shaking up 2023. [online] Available at: https://kpmg.com/xx/en/home/insights/2022/12/the-supply-chain-trends-shaking-up-2023.html [Accessed 29 June 2024]

+Kushtagi, R., (2023).
+Data Deduplication Strategies. [online].
+Medium.
+Last Updated: 2 August 2023.
+Available at:https://medium.com/@roopa.kushtagi/data-deduplication-strategies-2256f643066e#:~:text=Deduplicated%20data.,-Method%202%3A%20Using&text=We%20can%20use%20GROUP%20BY,GROUP%20BY%20to%20remove%20duplicates.
+[Accessed 16 June 2024].

+Legislation.gov.uk, 2018.
+Data Protection Act 2018.
+[Online] Available at: https://www.legislation.gov.uk/ukpga/2018/12/part/3/chapter/2 [Accessed 12 June 2024].

+Meteor Space, 2022.
+Statistics That Prove How Your Delivery Speed Impacts Your Business. [online] Available at: https://www.meteorspace.com/2022/08/25/statistics-that-prove-how-your-delivery-speed-impacts-your-business/ [Accessed 29 June 2024]

+Microsoft.com, 2023.
+What is change data capture (CDC)?. [online] Available at: https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver16 [Accessed 19 June 2024]

+Palmer, M., 2024.
+Understanding ETL.
+1st ed.
+Sebastopol: O’Reilly Media, Inc.

+Wickham, H., 2014.
+Tidy Data.
+Journal of Statistical Software, 10(13), Available through: http://vita.had.co.nz/papers/tidy-data.html [Accessed 15 June 2024].